Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 8.2 STEMLearn.AI

-- Curriculum design and provision of all learning materials — Techno-Books, LMS access, and digital resources
+- Curriculum design and provision of all learning materials — Techno-Books, LMS access, digital resources

 - Delivery of Modules 2, 3, 4, 6, and pedagogy/mentor training sessions in Module 8

-- Provision of LMS (Learning Management System) with video modules, coding notebooks, and project templates
+- LMS with video modules, coding notebooks, and project templates

 - Design and conduct of structured assessments and evaluation rubrics